 Note: When re-reading what I wrote below, I realize I would fundamentally re-write certain sections.
 More in particular, the dichotomy between fermions and bosons (adding versus subtracting amplitudes) as presented here is somewhat misleading.
 Interference between particles is to be modeled using angular momentum coupling theory.
 It’s not just a matter of adding or subtracting amplitudes.
-In any case, I won’t re-write this page as for now.
-Whatever might be confusing – or even incorrect – will make you think. 🙂
+I refer to my April 2019 manuscript for a more comprehensive and balanced presentation of the subject-matter.

 This is a longer piece.
 I’ll call it Quantum Mechanics for Not-So-Dummies.
 Let’s analyze the two elements that make up the term: quantum and mechanics.